1. Home

 Smartpedia: A conflict of objectives exists when objectives are in competition with each other and therefore cannot be achieved in full.

-Conflict of Objectives Definition
+Conflict of objectives definition

 A objective describes a future state that differs from the present state and is worth striving for.
 A conflict of objectives exists when individual objectives contradict each other in part or as a whole and cannot be fully achieved as a result.
 In other words, there is a competing relationship between the goals – also referred to as goal rivalry.
 The desirable, positive counterpart is a compatible goal relationship.